ACRL Literatures in English Section Strategic Plan (2025)

 Objectives:

-• Promote collection policies that are responsive to innovations in scholarly communication, yet recognize the value of traditional and print research materials.
+• Promote collection policies that are responsive to innovations in scholarly communication and publishing, and inclusive of principles of equity, diversity, and inclusion.

 • Encourage its members' knowledge of and engagement with digital humanities, including digital methods, tools, technology, and culture.